List of active Royal Australian Navy ships

-In addition to the commissioned warships, the RAN operates the sail training ship Young Endeavour, four non-commissioned Cape-class patrol boats and seven individual ships make up the National Support Squadron.
+In addition to the commissioned warships, the RAN operates the sail training ship Young Endeavour, five non-commissioned Cape-class patrol boats and eight individual ships make up the National Support Squadron where vessels are owned by the RAN but manned by a mix of RAN officers and Teekay Shipping Australia personnel under the Australia Defence Maritime Support Services Program (DMSSP).
 Other auxiliaries and small craft are not operated by the RAN, but by DMS Maritime, who are contracted to provide support services.

 The majority of the RAN fleet is divided between Fleet Base East (in Sydney) and Fleet Base West (near Perth).
 Mine warfare assets are located at (also in Sydney), while in Cairns and in Darwin host the navy's patrol and survey vessels.

 For over 30 years, the Osborne Naval Shipyard in South Australia has been the main supplier of 'Tier 1 surface combatant' vessels to the RAN, having constructed the entire Collins-class submarine fleet and Hobart-class destroyer fleet.
 Osborne will further supply the navy with the currently under-construction Hunter-class frigates, as well as SSN-AUKUS nuclear-powered attack submarines and Hobart-class guided-missile destroyer replacements.
 The Henderson Shipyard in Western Australia will supply the RAN with smaller 'Tier 2 surface combatant' vessels.
 These include Australian general purpose frigates, Large Optionally-Crewed Surface Vessels (LOSV), and Evolved Cape-class and Arafura-class patrol boats.